EuPathDB/webvm-presentation/content/slides.md

   - labor intensive
   - disruptive to other project tasks
   - long lead time required
-  - 3-6 months between assemblies
+  - 6 or more months between assemblies
-    - what is now broken, out of date?
+    - what has changed?